Apple taps recycled rare earth elements for iPhone parts

 Apple often aims to reuse parts from its old devices.

-Apple said on Wednesday that aluminium from enclosures recovered through its trade-in programmes will be melted down and made into new MacBook Air laptop computers.
+Apple said on Wednesday that aluminum from enclosures recovered through its trade-in programs will be melted down and made into new MacBook Air laptop computers.
 The company previously disclosed that cobalt recovered from iPhone batteries disassembled by robots at its recycling labs in Texas is put into new iPhone batteries.

 Apple is experimenting with ways to recover rare earths from its phones using its robots, which can remove tiny parts and separate them into collection bins to aggregate enough material to make recycling viable.